Table of Contents

 - Divide the dough into two halves;

-- Roll out the first half of the dough and place it onto an oiled baking pan; prick the first layer with a fork and pour the spinach filling;
+- Roll out the first half and place it in a greased baking pan; prick the first layer with a fork and put in the spinach filling;

-- Roll out the second half of dough: it should be thinner than the first one.
-Roll out the dough onto the floured rolling pin and arrange on the pie.
+- Roll out the second ball of dough, thinner than the first, on the floured board with the rolling pin and place it on the top of the pie.
 Crimp the edges and prick the top layer with a fork;

-- A few minutes before the end of the cooking time, brush the surface with a piece of lard;
+- A few minutes before the end, brush the surface of the pie with a piece of lard;

-- Put back into the oven, bake for a few more minutes; erbazzone is ready.
+- Put it back in the oven and bake for a few more minutes.
+Your erbazzone is ready.

-You may have a really toothsome result in less time with some useful advice:
+You could have really delicious results in less time with this advice:

-- Replace fresh spinach or chard with unseasoned frozen ones (you need about 750g).
+- Replace fresh spinach or chard with frozen greens (you need about 750g).

 How can you store it?

-Once cooled, cover erbazzone with cling film: it keeps fresh up to 2 days in the fridge.
-It can be also frozen either raw or cooked if you have used fresh ingredients.
+Once cooled, cover your erbazzone with plastic wrap.
+It keeps fresh for up to 2 days in the fridge.
+It can be also frozen, either raw or cooked if you have used fresh ingredients.